 In today’s post, I share a little about the amazing summer garden that changed the way I grow flowers.
 First of all, I couldn’t get over how many varieties of one plant in one location.
 Above all, I hope you enjoy A Visit to Dahlia Hill in Midland, Michigan.
 This is truly where I fell in love with the amazing Dahlia Plant.

 Dahlia Hill in Midland Michigan is a Public Garden.
 Another reason to visit the garden is that it is created by local volunteers.
 Coincidently, this location includes eight terraces planted yearly and it seems like maybe over 3,000 dahlias.
-This location is free for the public to tour therefore you must consider enjoying year-round.
+This location is free for the public to tour therefore you must consider enjoying it year-round.
 Garden sculptures are viewable year-round even though the dahlias typically bloom mid to late summer.
-Artist Charles Breed who unfortunately passed away June 2018 has a working studio and museum on location.
+Artist Charles Breed who unfortunately passed away in June 2018 has a working studio and museum on location.

 Visit the Garden

 Below you can click over to Google Maps for driving directions.
 I highly recommend allowing a full day to enjoy each dahlia variety and the sculptures featured in this garden.

 Address: Dahlia Hill in Midland Michigan ( Public Garden) 2809 Orchard Drive Midland, MI

 There is absolutely NO WAY anyone could drive through Midland Michigan and not see or STOP at this amazing sight.
 Because the flowers were simply amazing, Below are some of my favorite images from the garden.
 Fortunately, I got to visit this garden during the 13th annual Michigan Landscape Association Tour in 201

 Is it possible to just pick a few that are your personal favorites?
 Due to the fact that I love them all, I’ll have to randomly pick a few of the photos that stood out during this visit.